 Graduated?
 The university would very much like to keep in touch with you.
 There are different ways in which to achieve this.
 For example, you can become a member of the former students' association, make use of the network facilities and be allowed discount facilities.
 A good way to keep in contact with former fellow students, to make new contacts and to exchange experiences.

-Visit our website if you want more information www.ru.nl/er under Alumni issues.
+Visit our website if you want more information www.ru.nl/io/english under International alumni.

 Study facilities

 The library